odileandres/Adata_scientists_project2/index.md

 In our analysis, we want to see whether the feminist movements from the last years had any significal impact on the representation of women in the media.
 </p>
 <p align="justify">
-<b> <i> In other words, are women more represented nowadays than before 2015, are they represented in all the fields at the same level of men and is there still a discrimination based on age agaisnt women?</i> </b>
+<b> <i> In other words, are women more represented nowadays than before 2015, are they represented in all the fields at the same level of men and is there still a discrimination based on age against women?</i> </b>
 </p>

 # Inequal representation in the media in terms of coverage